autom8ter/myjson/README.md

 ## Use Case

-Build powerful, extensible, and feature-rich microservices on top of pluggable key/value storage providers
+Build stateful, extensible, and feature-rich programs on top of pluggable key/value storage providers

 ## Features: